Dhirendra Krishna Shastri

-Dhirendra Krishna Shastri (born 4 July 1996 as Dhirendra Krishna Garg) also known as Bageshwar Dham Sarkar, is an Indian-Hindu spiritual speaker and a priest.
-He is the leader of Bageshwar Dham, a Hindu site in Madhya Pradesh, India.
+Dhirendra Krishna Garg (born 4 July 1996) also known as Baba Bageshwar Dham is an Indian spiritual leader of Bageshwar Dham, a Hindu temple in Madhya Pradesh, India.

+He has initiated the construction of a charitable cancer hospital in Chhatarpur, Madhya Pradesh, to provide free and affordable treatment to underprivileged patients.
+The Foundation stone for the facility was laid by Prime Minister Shri Narendra Modi in February 2025. the Essar Foundation has joined hands with him to construct this facility.

+As the Peethadhishwar of Bageshwar dham, he regularly organizes mass marriage ceremonies (Kanya Vivah) for underprivileged girls, providing them with essential household items and financial support.

 Early years

 Family

 Shastri was born on 4 July 1996 in Gada village of Chhatarpur district.
 He was the eldest of two children to Saroj Garg (mother) and Ram Kripal Garg (father) and was brought up in a Brahmin family.
 His father worked as a priest.
 Shastri's childhood was marked by poverty, as his family lived in a kutcha house.
 As a child, he used to narrate kathas to people in his village.

 Education

-Shastri completed his schooling in Ganj village.
+Shastri completed his schooling in Ganj village, Chhatarpur district.

 Religious career

 Shastri is a disciple of Rambhadracharya.
 Shastri is known for his preaching of the Ramcharitmanas and Shiva Purana.
-He claims to possess super-natural powers achieved through sādhanā and the blessings of his great-grandfather, Sannyasi Baba, the founder of Bageshwar Dham.
+He claims to possess supernatural powers through sādhanā and the blessings of his great-grandfather, Sannyasi Baba, the founder of Bageshwar Dham.